Nuclear energy legislation guarantees the safe use of nuclear energy throughout its entire life cycle

-Finnish nuclear energy legislation is based on the Nuclear Energy Act (990/1987) and the Nuclear Energy Decree (161/1988) that are constantly kept up to date.
-Detailed provisions, the regulatory guides published by the Radiation and Nuclear Safety Authority (STUK) and supervision ensure that the objectives of legislation are achieved.
+Legal basis of the use of nuclear energy consist of the Nuclear Energy Act (990/1987) and the Nuclear Energy Decree (161/1988).
+Detailed provisions, the regulations and guidelines published by the Radiation and Nuclear Safety Authority’s (STUK) and supervision ensure that the objectives of legislation for the safe use of nuclear energy are achieved.